top of page

 As required by the CHIPS and Science Act of 2022 the SECURE Center will be providing information, tools, and services to institutions of higher education (IHEs), non-profit research institutions, and small and medium-sized businesses.

 The SECURE Center began its work by analyzing several community-based information resources.
 These included responses to the NSF Dear Colleague Letter that provided feedback, ideas, and proposed recommendations from the research community; a Pilot Co-creation Workshop held at Rice University in the fall of 2024; and a series of interviews and surveys with a wide variety of research organizations and roles within these organizations.
 This analysis led to the development of a Challenge Backlog and a survey given to Research Security Officers from around the country that prioritized this Backlog into Challenge Areas.
-Solutions to these challenges are being developed for our Shared Virtual Environment (SVE), planned to go live in the Fall of 2025.
-In the interim, we will be housing some initial resources on our website here.
+Below is where we house some initial resources for our website.

 SECURE Center Newsletters